 As well as the Royal Tombs and Citadel, Hue boasts several famous pagodas to add to its exhaustive collection of Royal buildings.

-10) Marvel at the Royal Fine Arts Museum
+10) Marvel at the Hue Museum of Royal Fine Arts

 To escape the heat whilst still learning about Hue’s dramatic past, you couldn’t ask for more.

-This interesting art museum displays artifacts from Hue’s past as well as many pieces of important Vietnamese art.
+This Hue Royal Fine Arts Museum displays artifacts from Hue’s past as well as many pieces of important Vietnamese art.

 11) Enjoy the Hue Festival